Skip to main content

 Control plane costFree (Starter) / €30.44 (Pro)FreeFree (Shared) / €25.95 (Dedicated)

-CNI choiceCilium or CalicoFixed (managed)Fixed (Cilium)
+CNI choiceCilium, Calico, or noneFixed (managed)Fixed (Cilium)

 Private clusterNoYes (vRack)No